ppp-kohe/mvn-exec/README.md

 ### Showing errors

 `exec-maven-plugin` outputs some kind of errors through maven's logger.
 The tool suppresses those logging messages because of invading the standard-output of the execution of command line.
-This is realized by supplying `-Dorg.slf4j.simpleLogger.defaultLogLevel=off` via the environment variable `MAVEN_OPTS`.
+This is realized by supplying `-Dorg.slf4j.simpleLogger.defaultLogLevel=error` via the environment variable `MAVEN_OPTS`.
+The log-level only shows `[ERROR]` lines to the standard-output, which indicate occurrence of errors by compilation failure or unhandled exceptions.

+* `--logOff` completely turns off log-lines including those error messages, realized by `-Dorg.slf4j.simpleLogger.defaultLogLevel=off`.

 The suppressed messages include JVM launching errors such as `ClassNotFoundException` and `UnsupportedClassVersionError`.
 Thus, if you launch a program compiled in Java 11 by the tool under Java 8,